SmingHub/Sming/docs/source/getting-started/index.rst

 Basic Blink
 ~~~~~~~~~~~

-Blinking is something like the “Hello World” example for the embedded
+Blinking is something like the "Hello World" example for the embedded
 world.
 You can check it using the commands below:

 .. code-block:: bash